• Skip to primary navigation

 Jump to Recipe

-Zucchini Banana Bread is an easy quick bread to make with your extra summer zucchini and ripe bananas.
-This bread is soft, tender, and moist, and makes a fantastic breakfast, snack, or light dessert.
+Zucchini banana bread is an easy quick bread to make with your extra summer zucchini and ripe bananas.
+This bread is soft, tender, and moist, and makes a fantastic breakfast or midday snack.

 A loaf of bread on a serving plate with bread knife.